 Why Is Cloud Security Important?

-The advent of remote work and cloud adoption has accelerated digital transformation, but as workforces, data, and cloud applications have become more distributed, legacy networking models—built around local workers and resources—have made them slower and less secure.
-To make up for their losses in security, productivity, and user satisfaction, organizations need to reconsider how they protecting their environments.
+As workforces, data, and cloud applications have become more distributed, legacy networking models—built around local workers and resources—have made them slower and less secure.
+To make up for losses in security, productivity, and user satisfaction, organizations need to reconsider how they are protecting their environments.

 How Does Cloud Security Work?

 A cloud environment is only as secure as its weakest point, so effective cloud security means multiple technologies working together to protect data and applications from all angles.
-This often includes firewalls, identity and access management (IAM), segmentation, and encryption, though security needs can vary by the type of cloud deployment.
+This often includes firewalls, identity and access management (IAM), segmentation, and encryption.

 Rather than protecting a perimeter, cloud security protects resources and data individually.
-This means implementing more granular and specific security measures, such as cloud security posture management (CSPM), data protection, data security, and disaster recovery as well as a bevy of tools to meet compliance requirements.
+This means implementing more granular security measures, such as cloud security posture management (CSPM), data protection, data security, disaster recovery, and compliance tools.

-Cloud environments, especially hybrid clouds that combine public clouds with remote or on-premises private data centers, can have many internal and external vulnerabilities.
+Cloud environments, especially hybrid clouds that combine public clouds with private data centers, can have many internal and external vulnerabilities.
 That’s why it’s critical to leverage access controls, multifactor authentication, data protection, encryption, configuration management, and more to keep them accessible and secure.

 What Is Cloud Computing?